COVID-19 pandemic in Nevada: Casinos

 Like other non-essential businesses, casinos closed on March 18, 2020.
 The statewide closure affected 440 casinos, as well as 1,977 businesses that operated small casinos with 15 slot machines or less, such as supermarkets, restaurants and convenience stores.
 It marked the first time that casinos on the Las Vegas Strip had been shut down since the state funeral of John F. Kennedy in 1963.
-Like Las Vegas, Mesquite's economy is also dependent largely on tourism and casinos, and was harmed by the impact of the pandemic closures.
+Like Las Vegas, Mesquite's economy is also dependent largely on tourism and gambling, and was harmed by the impact of the pandemic closures.

-In early May 2020, some casinos began offering drive-thru sports betting services.
-Meanwhile, the Nevada Gaming Commission gave unanimous and final approval to guidelines created by the Nevada Gaming Control Board, allowing casinos to eventually reopen with reduced occupancy and increased sanitation.
+In May 2020, the Nevada Gaming Commission gave unanimous and final approval to guidelines created by the Nevada Gaming Control Board, allowing casinos to soon reopen with reduced occupancy and increased sanitation.
+Questions remained with regard to the imminent reopening of casinos in Las Vegas.
+The Culinary Workers Union held protests, demanding specific information on how casino companies planned to prevent the spread of COVID-19 and keep people safe.

-Questions remained unanswered regarding the impending reopening of casinos in Las Vegas.
-The Culinary Workers Union held protests, demanding information on how casino companies planned to prevent the spread of COVID-19 and keep people safe.
 Further protests, regarding the murder of George Floyd, took place in Nevada at the end of May 2020, resulting in riots as well as clashes between protestors and authorities.
-It was believed that the George Floyd protests could have a negative impact on the reopening of casinos in Las Vegas due to the resulting civil unrest, something that would not attract tourists.
-Prior to that point, the reopening of casinos showed a pent-up demand, leading some casino companies to expand the number of properties that would reopen on the Las Vegas Strip on June 4.
-In response to the protests, the Las Vegas Convention and Visitors Authority cancelled an advertising campaign that would have promoted the reopening of casinos.
+It was believed that the Floyd protests could have a negative impact on the reopening of Las Vegas casinos, as the resulting civil unrest would discourage tourism.
+Prior to that point, the impending return of gambling had shown a pent-up demand, leading some companies to expand the number of properties set to reopen on the Strip.
+In response to the protests, the Las Vegas Convention and Visitors Authority cancelled an advertising campaign for the casino reopenings.